-If you’re like me, or many of us really, you’re probably used to enchilada sauce from a can.
-I won’t lie, I’ve eaten more canned enchilada sauce than I care to admit on anything from eggs to pizzas, and of course on enchiladas or a giant wet burrito.
+Homemade enchilada sauce might just be the best thing since pizza.
+If you’re like me, you’re probably used to enchilada sauce from a can.
+I won’t lie, I’ve eaten more canned enchilada sauce than I care to admit but dialing in this homemade enchilada sauce recipe has changed that.

 About 6 months ago I was eating at one of my favorite Mexican restaurants in San Diego and I fell in love with their enchilada sauce.
 It was then that I realized I needed to step up my game and make my own enchilada sauce from scratch for my smoked chicken and cheese enchiladas.

 When you search online for how to make enchilada sauce, or homemade enchilada sauce, there’s no shortage of search results.
 I’ve tried a handful of recipes that were posted, but never found one that was remarkably better than the canned stuff.

 This homemade enchilada sauce is super easy to make, which is one of the reasons I love this recipe.
 Easy to make now, because I’ve made no less than 75 batches of this stuff over the last half a year to perfect it.

 That’s not an exaggeration, and 75 is probably a conservative estimate.
 Follow the few easy steps below and in about 20 minutes start to finish you’ll be tasting some truly incredible enchilada sauce.
 I promise you’re going to love this sauce.

 What Do You Need to Make Homemade Enchilada Sauce